dmamontov/asynctask-7/README.md

 AsyncTask enables proper and easy use of the thread.
 This class allows to perform background operations and publish results on the thread without having to manipulate threads and/or handlers.

+[The early class](https://github.com/dmamontov/asynctask) implementation supports PHP 5.3, but does not support what is implemented in this class.

 ## Requirements
 * PHP version ~7.1.0